tlpackus/super-g-age-calculator/README.md

 ## Description

-_This program takes in a user's age and returns their age on different planets_
+_This program takes in a user's age and life expectancy.
+Then returns their remaining years on various planets based on that planets calendar_

 ## Setup/Installation Requirements